mxm-kotyk/mxm-kotyk/README.md

 ## Hello there, I'm Max 👋
 I am from Ukraine.
 I like coding, gaming, reading and traveling.
 I'm studying to become a fullstack developer.
 I've learned a bit of HTML CSS and JavaScript.
-And currently preparing to start my React journey.
+And recently I have started my React journey.
 I want to know more about web development and all the interesting IT stuff.

 ### You can find me at: